 “Evenings are one of the most beautiful times of the day up on the roof,” Jackson says of the spot.
 “They’re also one of the most important.
 Our clientele often work long and stressful days, so we see ourselves as this third space between the office and home.
 Somewhere they can let off steam, decompress from the day and reset.”

-An evening gym session here comes with extra benefits, says Jackson.
+An evening gym session here comes with extra benefits, Jackson says.
 “Studies suggest working out in the evening can do wonders for our sleep patterns, digestion and stress levels.”
-The trainer personally likes to use the twilight hours to swim laps or run to the Opera House and back, when he’s not practising his downward dog.
+When he’s not practising his downward dog, the trainer likes to use the twilight hours to swim laps or run to the Opera House and back.

-A weekly program of more than 100 small group classes is based on the club’s three pillars of strength, conditioning and movement.
-Each pillar includes a number of different classes, from yoga, Pilates and meditation to strength training, boxing and cardio.
-The club’s signature class, the Paramount Workout, is a mix of all three pillars and “provides a perfectly balanced 55-minute routine,” says Jackson.
+A weekly program of around 50 small-group classes is based on the club’s three pillars of strength, conditioning and movement.
+Each pillar includes a number of different classes, from yoga, pilates and meditation, to strength training, boxing and cardio.
+The club’s signature class, the Paramount Workout, is a mix of all three pillars and provides a perfectly balanced 55-minute routine, according to Jackson.

-Like the residents of its surrounding Surry Hills neighbourhood, the club’s clientele is a diverse mix.
-“Because our classes are generally no more than eight people, we’re able to provide individual attention to each participant and cater to a wide range of experience and fitness levels,” says Jackson.
+Like the residents of its surrounding Surry Hills neighbourhood, Paramount’s clientele is a diverse mix.
+“Because our classes are generally no more than eight people, we’re able to provide individual attention to each participant and cater to a wide range of experience and fitness levels,” Jackson says.
 “Our general vibe is always fun, safe, challenging and not too serious.
-Although don’t think you’ll walk away without breaking a sweat.”
+Although, don’t think you’ll walk away without breaking a sweat.”

-Among his top local dining picks are the organic wines and premium bites of Poly, South-East Asian star Chin Chin and Dan Peperell’s Italian diner Alberto’s.
-“Shwarmama is a new fancy kebab shop that’s just opened for lunch and dinner and is great to grab takeout from and head to the park.”
-In vibrant Surry Hills, he says, “there’s always a sense that something exciting is about to open up just around the corner, and there’s always somewhere new to eat.”
+Among his top Surry Hills dining picks are the organic wines and premium bites of Poly, Southeast Asian star Chin Chin and Dan Peperell’s Italian diner Alberto’s.
+“Shwarmama is a new fancy kebab shop that’s just opened for lunch and dinner and is great to grab takeout from and head to the park.
+There’s always a sense that something exciting is about to open up just around the corner, and there’s always somewhere new to eat.”